 A native Californian and former Peace Corps Volunteer, Dr. Coogan earned his BS at Lewis & Clark College in Portland, Oregon, his MA & MAT at San Francisco State University, and his PhD at New York University.
 His published articles have appeared in Labor in Massachusetts: Selected Essays, the Encyclopedia of U.S. Labor and Working-Class History, the Dictionary of American History, New York History, New England's Disharmony: The Consequences of the Industrial Revolution, Diplomatic Claims: Latin American Historians View the United States as well as Disasters, Accidents, and Crises in American History, In Transit, and Working in the Blackstone Valley.
 In addition, he has presented numerous papers at various conferences.
 Currently he is writing about the shaping of public opinion in the early American Republic.

-Dr. Kietlinski received her Ph.D. in East Asian Languages and Civilizations from the University of Pennsylvania in 2008.
-Her research focuses on East Asia, specifically modern Japanese history.
-In 2011, she published her book titled Japanese Women and Sport: Beyond Baseball and Sumo, which examines the history of Japanese women's participation in sport since the 19th century.
-Dr. Kietlinski was an exchange scholar at Columbia and Princeton Universities, and a visiting researcher at Tsukuba University in Japan.
-She taught history at Fordham University and Baruch College before coming to LaGuardia in 2012.
-Dr. Kietlinski teaches courses in global and East Asian history in 2012.
+Dr. Kietlinski received her PhD from the University of Pennsylvania and her BA from the University of Chicago.
+Her research focuses on East Asia, specifically modern Japan.
+In 2012, she published her book titled Japanese Women and Sport: Beyond Baseball and Sumo, which examines the history of Japanese women's participation in sport since the 19th century.
+She has published extensively on other topics related to the intersections of sport and society in modern Japan.
+Dr. Kietlinski taught history at Fordham University and Baruch College before coming to LaGuardia to teach courses in global and East Asian history in 2012.
 During the 2019-2020 academic year, Dr. Kietlinski was the recipient of a Fulbright Research Grant to carry out work on a project examining the Olympics and the environment in modern Japan.